 I absolutely love working in London, but when you’re working Mon-Fri and commuting in

 and out of central on the daily, it’s definitely easy to get caught up in a repetitive day to day routine.
 That’s why one of my New Year’s resolutions is to do at least one different activity a week!
-Luckily, since I’m always on the hunt for fun stuff going on in London to post on the UCEAP Facebook and Twitter, there are tonnes of events I’ve already bookmarked, so this resolution shouldn’t be difficult at all.
+Luckily, since I’m always on the hunt for fun stuff going on in London to post on the UCEAP Facebook and Twitter, there are tons of events I’ve already bookmarked, so this resolution shouldn’t be difficult at all.
 And to be honest, most of the new things I want to try revolve around food, but hey, let me live!

-Some of the ideas I’ve got so far:
+Some ideas I’ve got so far:

 - Pop by a museum on my way home from work, because who doesn’t need a stroll with mummies at the British Museum to break up a long journey home?

 - Head to a lively food festival for dinner one evening instead of cooking.
-London is jam packed with tonnes of great food, and I am here to try all of it.
+London is jam packed with great food, and I am here to try all of it.
 Like hello, the lobster rolls at StreetFeast in Dalston are just calling my name!!

 - Take a dance class – I danced all through college until I came back to London, and trying out new classes would be a super fun way to get back in shape and see all the cool things this city has to offer.
 If you had a hobby or sport you participated in at home, see where you can take it back up at your host university or town – it’s a great way to meet British people too!